mugsuk/BBedit-Stuff/BBEdit Pandoc/README.md

 # Use

+In the scripts the path to your .bib file must be added: replace "/your.bib file" with "path_to_your_file.bib"

 To execute the scripts, open the Scripts Palette (Window: Palettes: Scripts) and select the desired output format.
 Keyboard shortcuts can be assigned from the Scripts Palette.

 The scripts assume that your file is saved.
 Any error reports will be opened in a new text document.